-During your baby's first months, she will experience rapid growth spurts.
-Her appetite will suddenly increase and she will want to be fed more often, sometimes every hour.
-Such growth spurts generally last a few days and may occur at any time during the first few months.
-Some babies will have more growth spurts than others.
+During growth spurts, her appetite will suddenly increase and she may want to be fed more often, sometimes every hour.
+Growth spurts generally last a few days and may occur at any time during the first few months.
+Some babies will have more growth spurts than others (see Baby's growth, page 615).

 Growth spurts occur most frequently around: